 Model LineupNissan Quest S ($27,750); Quest SV ($31,050); Quest SL ($34,500); Quest LE ($41,350)

-By design, vans are box-like with smoothed front ends to improve aerodynamics and driver visibility, and the Quest fits the mold.
-Roughly the same size as other midivans, it's within inches of the competition in virtually every measure.
-Nissan calls the styling fluid sculpture.
+By design, vans are box-like with smoothed front ends to improve aerodynamics and driver visibility, and the Nissan Quest fits the mold.
+Roughly the same size as other minivans, the Quest is within inches of the competition in virtually every measure.
+There is nothing mini about the modern minivan.

 Quest is built on a lengthened structure that shares basics with the Murano crossover and Maxima and Altima sedans.
 However, on standard wheels the Quest needs no more space than an Altima to make a U-turn, and since it's less than six feet to the top of the roof the center of gravity isn't substantially higher than that of the Murano.

+The front of the Quest is its most generic aspect, and like other vans could easily be confused with another were it not for the Nissan hamburger front and center.
 The front is smooth and clean, with a wide bumper section that cants upward at the edges below the headlights.
 All front lights except the fog lights are in the same housing, chrome is liberal, and the LE gets HID low-beam headlights.
-The front of the Quest is its most generic aspect, and like other vans could easily be confused with another were it not for the Nissan target front and center.

 In side view the simple lines continue, the only trim piece used along the bottom of the doors.
 The window line dips down from the windshield to a low point behind the useful side mirrors, then sweeps upward and tapers to near horizontal at its aft edge.
 A character line beginning atop the front tire then approaches the window line, ending at the taillight, giving as much wedge as possible in a box.